Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Co-Design of Future Mobility Systems

-where $\gamma$ relates the energy consumption and the CO\textsubscript{2} emissions.
-We assume that \glspl{abk:av} and \glspl{abk:mmveh} are routed to maximize the customers' welfare, defined without loss of generality through the average travel time $\averageTravelTime$.
-Hence, we link the functionality and resources of the mobility system \gls{abk:dpi} through the following optimization problem:
+where~$\gamma$ relates energy consumption and CO\textsubscript{2} emissions.\nomenclature[a120]{$\gamma$}{Energy consumption to CO\textsubscript{2} emissions} \end{itemize} We assume that \glspl{abk:av} and \glspl{abk:mmveh} are routed to maximize the customers' welfare, defined without loss of generality as the average travel time~$\R{\averageTravelTime}$.
+Hence, we link functionality and resources of the mobility system \gls{abk:mdpi} through the following optimization problem, extending \cref{eq:TIamodopt_1}: